-The Rajasthan Tour Package from Jaipur will give you the opportunity to getdrenched in the true essence of this state.
-‘Rajasthan’ – as the name suggests, is the land of the ‘rajas’.
+The Rajasthan Tour Package from Jaipurwill give you the opportunity to get drenched in the true essence of this state.
+‘Rajasthan’ – as the name suggests, is the land of the Kings ( rajas).
 It is the place (sthan), where the kings (rajas) used to reside.
 For many centuries, this land was reigned by the Rajput kings.
 Thus, it is needless to say that there is a tinge of royalty in every bit of this state.
 This regal state of India is very well-known for its rich and colorful folk art forms, culture, tradition, and heritage.
-The 19-day Rajasthantrip coversvarious popular cities in this princely state.
-During this trip, you will visit a number majestic palaces, havelis, and sky-touching fortresses.
-This trip includes sightseeing, temple visits, exploring the great desert on camelback, diving into the folklore, listening to folk music, tasting the local cuisines, and of course, shopping.
+The 19-day Rajasthan trip covers various popular cities in this princely state.
+During this trip, you will visit a number majestic palaces, havelis (mansions), and sky-touching fortresses.
+This trip includes sightseeing, temple visits, exploring the great desert on camel back, diving into the folklore, listening to folk music, tasting the local cuisines, and of course, shopping.

 This morning, you will set out for the Shekhawati villages like Mandawa, Dundlod, Nawalgarh, and many more.
 As per the history, Mandawa was founded by Thakur Nawal Singh in 1755.
-Various interesting items like canons from 1820, old costumes, ancient coins, and an assortment of armories that this place houses, will definitely capture your attention and interest.“The Open Art Gallery”, as this area is called, comprises of the picturesque villages of Shekhawati, which are known for their majestic havelis, grand mansions, and stunning frescos.
+Various interesting items like canons from 1820, old costumes, ancient coins, and an assortment of armories that this place houses, will definitely capture your attention and interest.“The Open Art Gallery”, as this area is called, comprises of the picturesque villages of Shekhawati.
 The vibrant and colorful frescos painted by the artists depict mythological images of gods, goddesses, animals, and fables.
-Because of their unique beauty, many of these havelis have been transformed into posh hotels.
+Overnight is in the city of Mandawa.

 After you arrive in Bikaner, you will be transferred to your hotel.